mariacjones1/henry-viii-wives/README.md

 - All content (biographies and blogs) was written by me, with some research done using Wikipedia to confirm dates and names.
 - Other websites were found using Google.
 - Book recommendations were found on [goodreads](https://www.goodreads.com/shelf/show/tudor-nonfiction).
-- The crown icons on the homepage were taken from [Font Awesome](https://fontawesome.com/).
+- The crown icons on the homepage and the link, book and theatre bullets on the More Resources page were taken from [Font Awesome](https://fontawesome.com/).
 - Colours were chosen using [ColorSpcae](https://mycolor.space/).
 - Fonts were chosen using [Font Joy](https://fontjoy.com/) and found on [Google Fonts](https://fonts.google.com/).
 - Form action link taken from Code Institute coding challenges.